rootamin/codedaddies_list/readme.md

-#This is a craigslist clone by @osl85 called codedaddies_list
+#This is a craigslist clone by @rootamin called codedaddies_list

 #First install requirements using: pip install -r requirements.txt